swiss-ai/mmore/README.md

    *Supports fast processing for specific types.*

 3. [**:file_folder: Index**](./docs/index.md)
    Organizes extracted data into a **hybrid retrieval-ready Vector Store DB**, combining dense and sparse indexing through [Milvus](https://milvus.io/).
 Your vector DB can also be remotely hosted and then you only have to provide a standard API.
+There is also an [HTTP Index API](./docs/index_api.md) for adding new files on the fly with HTTP requests.

 4. [**:robot: RAG**](./docs/rag.md)
    Use the indexed documents inside a **Retrieval-Augmented Generation (RAG) system**  that provides a [LangChain](https://www.langchain.com/) interface.
 Plug in any LLM with a compatible interface or add new ones through an easy-to-use interface.